 Consider superwash yarns, (like superwash merino wool.)
 Toss these in the washing machine in cold water.
 The best washable wool sock yarn is labeled ‘superwash.’
 However, for non superwash wool, washing by hand isn’t difficult.

 Wool blend yarns may need to be washed by hand.
 It doesn’t take long!

 Sock Yarn Weight

-The most common best sock yarns are fingering, sport, and DK weight ranging in gauge from 6 to 8 stitches per inch.
-Normally the finer the gauge, the more fluid and form-fitting the sock.
-It’s entirely possible to knit socks in worsted weight yarn at gauges up to 4 stitches per inch.
+Fingering weight, sport, and DK weight ranging in gauge from 6 to 8 stitches per inch.
+The finer the gauge, the more form-fitting the sock.
+Knit socks in worsted-weight at gauges up to 4 stitches per inch.

 What Are Popular Yarn Blends for Knitting Socks?

 Mohair is a wonderful durable fiber when blended with merino wool and nylon.
 Have cold feet?
 Nothing beats angora’s heating power.
 Even a small amount of angora in a wool sock boosts its heating capacity.

 What Is The Best Self Striping Yarns For A Sock?